Your iPod/iPhone library can be corrupt for two reasons:

 Please go through this troubleshooter to resolve the problem.

-Solution A: Only for CopyTrans Manager users
+Only for CopyTrans Manager users

 Restore the last iPod library backup (created automatically by CopyTrans Manager) by following this guide.
 If the last library does not fix the problem, try the previous one.